jrausell/api-nodejs-express-jwt/README.md

 # api-nodejs-express-jwt

-This is a simple API using NodeJS, Express and JWT.
+This is a simple API using NodeJS, Express, Typescript and JWT

 the api basic 2 endpoints